 So, you want to become a Wing Chun teacher?
 Well!
 It isn’t easy.
 As with teaching in any sort of field, there are requirements to becoming a Wing Chun instructor (Sifu).
 In this article, we will discuss what it takes to teach Wing Chun.
 Becoming an instructor is not easy, and it should not be!

 How to Become a Certified Wing Chun Teacher

-The first thing you want to do in your path to teach Wing Chun, is finding a legitimate Wing Chun instructor (Sifu), either in-person or online.
+The first thing you want to do in your path to teach Wing Chun, is find a legitimate Wing Chun instructor (Sifu), either in-person or online.
 Ideally, you would want it to find a Wing Chun instructor in person.
-Finding an instructor (Sifu) that will teach you good, legitimate Wing Chun can be a hard thing to do.
-Online learning gives us the benefit of learning anywhere in the world, however, it also opens the door to potential scammers masquerading as a Wing Chun Sifu.
+Finding an instructor (Sifu) that will teach you good, legitimate Wing Chun can be hard to find.
+Online learning gives us the benefit of learning anywhere in the world, however, it also doesn’t give you the ability to get hands on instruction, which is very much needed.
 When looking, it is sometimes best to let the students speak for the teacher, be they current students or past students.
 Look at how instructors respond to people online, how they handle both constructive and non-constructive feedback.
 Do they ignore the non-constructive feedback?
 Do they engage in that non-constructive feedback aggressively?
 This is someone who should be able to remain calm against aggression, and if they are unable to do so, you may be better off looking for a different instructor / Sifu.

 Once you have found the Sifu you wish to train under, be ready to be evaluated and critiqued.
 This is just a general thing to keep in mind, for both those who wish to learn, and those who wish to become an instructor.
 Critique is invaluable in anything.
 You do not want to be with a Sifu who gives you no feedback whatsoever, and tells you that everything you are doing is fine.